oruga-ui/oruga/packages/docs/components/Breadcrumb.md

 <div class="vp-doc">

-> The classic button, in different colors, sizes, and states
+> The classic breadcrumb, in different colors, sizes, and states

 </div>